callmedanieldaniel/order-book/README.md

 - showBgBar: boolean // to decide if draw data color bar background
 - bgColor: string; // the canvas background color
 - textColor: string; // the text color
-- barColor: string; // the bar background color
+- barColor: string; // when the bar background color is not a gradient setting array, the bar background color is a constant color
+- barColor:[{ start: number, end: number, color: string, opacity: number } ]; // the bar background color gradient
 - barOpacity: number; // the bar background color opacity
 - fontFamily: string; // the font family
 - fontSize: number; // the font size